Walker's Haute Route

 Stage Three

 The next stage offers another choice of routes.
-Our routecards describe the main route over the famous Fenetre d'Arpette at 2,665m (8,743ft), and also the alternative route via the alpage of Bovine at 1,987m (6,519m).
-Both routes are taxing, but the Fenetre (literally 'window') in the rock is an experience in the mountains to herald challenges yet to come.
+Our routecards describe the main route via the alpage of Bovine at 1,987m (6,519m) as well as the challenging variant over the famous Fenêtre d'Arpette at 2,665m (8,743ft).
 Arrive in Champex, a small Swiss resort next to its emerald-green lake.

 Stage Four